 Are you looking for a complete guide to Google Analytics for WordPress?
-If you are a beginner, then you may think that it’s hard to understand and use Google Analytics, but that’s not entirely true.
+If you’re a beginner, then you probably think it’s difficult to understand and use Google Analytics, but that’s not entirely true.

 We’ve helped hundreds of our users to implement Google Analytics easily on their WordPress sites.
-Like everyone else, you can also master Google Analytics and grow your WordPress site.
+You can also master Google Analytics and grow your WordPress site.
+All you need is a little guidance to get you started.

-In this article, we’ll share with you the complete guide to Google Analytics for WordPress (with screenshots).
+That’s why we’re here.
+In this article, we’ll share our complete guide to Google Analytics for WordPress (with screenshots).

 Understanding Google Analytics

-Google Analytics is the most popular and most comprehensive website analytics tool in the market.
-It provides you with useful insights on your website visitors and helps you to grow your business with confidence.
+Google Analytics is the most popular and most comprehensive website analytics tool on the market.
+It provides you with useful insights on your website visitors and helps you grow your business with confidence.

-With Google Analytics, you can track who your website visitors are, how they come to your site, and how they interact with your website content.
-Then by analyzing your Analytics data, you can make data-driven marketing decisions to grow your traffic, sales, and revenue.
+With Google Analytics, you can track who your website visitors are, how they come to your site, and how they interact with your website’s content.
+Then, by analyzing your Analytics data, you can make data-driven marketing decisions to grow your traffic, sales, and revenue.

 Here’re only a few things you can track with Google Analytics: